YossiAbutbul/Protfolio/README.md

 ## What's inside

 - A hero that morphs its serif with your pointer
-- Six projects — software, hardware, embedded, and the gap between
+- Projects — software, hardware, embedded, and the gap between
 - A timeline that dims everything you're not reading
 - A Contents rail on long writeups that rides the prose
 - A cursor that leaves a small red comet behind